tess-vu/hot-city-heated-calls/Project Report.md

 ## 1.2.
 Research Gap
 A substantial body of literature has established the correlation between rising temperatures and increased frequency of 311 service requests, specifically regarding noise, energy, and water consumption (Harlan et al., 2006; Hsu et al., 2021).
 And some other urban research also identified how different socioeconomic, environmental, and urban built metrics patterns shape the spatial heterogeneity of 311 calls (Uejio et al., 2010).
 However, fewer studies connect them and investigate how the impact of these factors on QoF performance shifts when the thermal environment crosses into extreme thresholds.

 Transitional approaches like OLS in 311 analysis generally struggle to capture the non-linear behaviors of human-environment interactions.
 While machine learning offers improved predictive power, (Kontokosta & Tull, 2017) it generally lacks interpretability.
-So, by integrating SHAP to compare extreme versus normal heat weeks, this study addresses a critical gap, where it takes a step further from simple prediction to interpret and explain socioeconomic, environmental, and urban built drivers under two different heat regimes, of which is explained in detail in section 2.
+So, by integrating SHAP approach to compare extreme versus normal heat weeks, this study addresses a critical gap, where it takes a step further from simple prediction to interpret and explain socioeconomic, environmental, and urban built drivers under two different heat regimes, of which is explained in detail in section 2.
 (Lundberg & Lee, 2017)

 ## 1.3.
 Research Objective